Kuovox/Dynamic-Networks/Market and Strategic Interaction in Network/README.md

 Seller 1: price = 20.0
 ```

-If `--plot` is used, the tool will display:
+If `--plot` is used, the tool will generate a .png file of:
-- The initial bipartite graph
-- Preference graph on each round (buyers linked only to their current top seller)
+- The bipartite/preference graph on each round (buyers linked only to their current top seller)

 ---